The Merchant of Venice (opera): Synopsis

 The opera libretto follows the plot of the original play very closely, generally using Shakespeare's own words.
 Many of the minor characters are excised.
 Act I introduces the melancholy merchant Antonio, his friend Bassanio who asks Antonio for money to back his wooing of Portia, the Jewish moneylender Shylock, his daughter Jessica and her Gentile lover, Lorenzo.
 Despite evident mutual personal animosity, Shylock agrees to lend Antonio 3000 ducats against the pledge of a pound of the latter's flesh.
 Lorenzo kidnaps Jessica, together with much of Shylock's wealth.
 Shylock is taunted by the citizens of Venice.
 Act II takes place at Portia's residence at Belmont, where Bassanio is able to win her hand after defeating two foreign princes in choosing correctly between three caskets of gold, silver and lead.
 Act III is set in the Duke's courtroom; Antonio's business ventures seem to have failed, and Shylock claims his pound of flesh.
 Portia and her servant Nerissa, disguised as lawyers, successfully defend Antonio and force Shylock to forgo his loan, to accept Lorenzo as a son-in-law, and to convert to Christianity.
 In Act IV, set in Belmont, the various lovers are united, and Antonio – who is still left single – is informed that his ventures have in fact prospered.

 Reception

-After the successful premiere on 18 July 2013, Pountney was able to say "[Tchaikowsky's] operatic view of Shakspeare was something to be treasured, but in the end it ... met with silence.
+After the successful premiere on 18 July 2013, Pountney was able to say "[Tchaikowsky's] operatic view of Shakespeare was something to be treasured, but in the end it ... met with silence.
 I was part of that silence.
 Now I am part of the noise."
 Amongst the critical reactions, The Sunday Telegraph critic commented that the opera was "darkly lyrical and hard to pin down stylistically" with the music "marvellously responsive to John O'Brien's libretto and Shakespeare's moods".
 A review in the Financial Times commented that The results are striking...
 Warner's staging treads a fine line between harsh cruelty and levity, with a good mix of clarity and complexity...
 Tchaikowsky's music... defies attribution to any one definite style of 20th-century composition.
 The score is intricate and dark, with moments of both brutality and lyricism, not to mention flashes of acerbic wit.